 - 32. In accordance with Paragraph 3(1)(a) of Schedule 3, the firm shall carry out and document a suitable and sufficient ML business risk assessment, and a suitable and sufficient FT business risk assessment, which are specific to the firm. - 33.
 In carrying out the business risk assessments in accordance with Paragraph 3(1) of Schedule 3, the firm must ensure that the assessments of the risks of ML and FT are distinct from one another, clearly addressing the different threats posed by each risk and should reflect that appropriate steps have been taken in order to identify and assess the specific risks posed to the firm. - 34.
 The format of the business risk assessments is a matter to be decided by the firm.
 However, regardless of the format used, it is important that the business risk assessments are documented in accordance with Paragraph 3(1)(a) of Schedule 3 in order to provide clear evidence to demonstrate the basis upon which they have been conducted.
 Notwithstanding the requirement for the ML and FT business risk assessments to be distinct, there is nothing to prevent them being contained within one over-arching document recording, in its entirety, the firm's assessment of ML and FT risk. - 35.
 In accordance with Paragraph 3(3) of Schedule 3, the business risk assessments shall be appropriate to the nature, size and complexity of the firm, and be in respect of: - (a) customers, and the beneficial owners of customers, - (b) countries and geographic areas, and - (c) products, services, transactions and delivery channels (as appropriate), and in particular in respect of the ML or FT risks that may arise in relation to: - (i) the development of new products and new business practices, before such products are made available and such practices adopted; and - (ii) the use of new or developing technologies for both new and pre-existing products, before such technologies are used and adopted. - 36.
 The business risk assessments must also take account of the findings of the NRA and reflect the firm's assessment of whether the risks identified in the NRA are relevant, or potentially relevant, to the firm, and where they are, identify the measures for mitigating those risks. - 37.
-In accordance with Paragraph 3(2) of Schedule 3, in carrying out its business risk assessments, the firm shall consider all relevant risk factors before determining: - (a) the level of overall risk to the firm; - (b) the firm's risk appetite; and - (c) the appropriate level and type of mitigation to be applied. - 38.
-In addition to identifying any particular areas of vulnerability to the risks of ML and FT, the business risk assessments should contain references as to how the firm manages or mitigates the risks which it has identified and the policies, procedures and controls which have been established in this regard. - 39.
-Industry sectors will have inherent and/or generic risk factors and these should be referenced in the firm's business risk assessments.
-Additionally, the firm will also have risk factors particular to its own business which should be analysed in the business risk assessments.
+The firm should have regard to the ML and FT threats relevant to its sector as articulated in the NRA, assess how those threats are relevant to the products and services it offers, and assess its vulnerability to ML and FT after taking into account mitigating measures.
+The sections of the NRA which discuss the modalities of ML and FT, and the case studies contained within, are particularly relevant.
+Despite there being no FT case studies in the NRA, some of the countries and patterns of behaviour involved in the ML case studies will be relevant to possible FT activity, especially in relation to secondary FT i.e. where the proceeds of crime are used to fund terrorism.
+Additionally the firm should have regard to FT typologies issued by the FATF.